Senate Engrossed |

 F. A registered nonprofit medical marijuana dispensary may acquire usable marijuana or marijuana plants from a registered qualifying patient or a registered designated caregiver only if the registered qualifying patient or registered designated caregiver receives no compensation for the marijuana.

-G. A nonprofit medical marijuana dispensary shall not permit allow any person to consume marijuana on the property of the nonprofit medical marijuana dispensary.
+G. A nonprofit medical marijuana dispensary shall not permit allow any person to consume marijuana on the property of a the nonprofit medical marijuana dispensary.

 H. Registered nonprofit medical marijuana dispensaries are subject to reasonable inspection by the department.
 The department shall give reasonable notice of an inspection under this subsection.